dyreschlock/pocket-extras/.github/README.md

 ![Vectrex](https://github.com/dyreschlock/pocket-platform-images/blob/main/pics/home/vectrex.png?raw=true)

-The Vectrex core was created by <a href="https://github.com/obsidian-dot-dev">Oblivion</a>.
-In version 0.9.1, when you execute the core, you choose a JSON file that corresponds to a ROM and an Overlay.
+The Vectrex core was created by <a href="https://github.com/obsidian-dot-dev"><b>Obsidian</b></a>.
 The base implementation only includes JSON files for the official release set of 29ish games.

 Vectrex Extras is a collection of JSON files based on a particular rom-pack that includes Homebrew games, Hacks, and much more.
 It's set up as a new core implementation of Vectrex so the new JSON files do not conflict with the JSON files in v0.9.1 of the Vectrex core.